danilocandido/danilocandido.github.io/_posts/2018-12-04-active-record-self-join.markdown

 > rails new click-file -T --skip-turbolinks --skip-action-mailer --skip-coffee

 ### Configurations
-Open the Gemfile to add gems
+Open the Gemfile to add these gems

 ``` ruby
 group :development, :test do